pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 ParseResults? results names? parse actions?
 Lots of new concepts.
 Please get the source release of pyparsing which includes how-to documentation and many example scripts.
 Or if you can part with $10, pick up 'Getting Started with Pyparsing' from O'Reilly.
 Or visit this wiki's Documentation page for some links to other tutorials and articles.

 -- Paul

+_[ED: "Getting Started with Pyparsing" is no longer available from O'Reilly.]_

 #### 2011-07-20 11:02:42 - mehrdadfeller
 Thanks a lot Paul for your time and answer.